Gabri02/NewsBurst/README.md

 # NewsBurst

-HighTech News is a web application that fetches the latest technology news using a news service API.
+NewsBurst is a web application that fetches the latest technology news using a news service API.
 The news articles are displayed in a fixed-size grid and dynamically updated when navigating to the next page or loading more news.

 ## Features